KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-BdxBus by kuitin](https://github.com/kuitin/MMM-BdxBus)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
 4. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
 5. Recommendation: Found 'XMLHttpRequest' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Beestat by vincep5](https://github.com/vincep5/MMM-Beestat)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Bengali by ethanwang4](https://github.com/ethanwang4/MMM-Bengali)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Bensinpriser by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Bensinpriser)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-Bensinpriser.js`: Replace it with built-in fetch.

 ## [MMM-bergfex by nebulx29](https://github.com/nebulx29/MMM-bergfex)

-1. - W - package.json issue: license should be a valid SPDX license expression
+1. `package.json` issue: license should be a valid SPDX license expression
-2. - W - No compatible or wrong license field in 'package.json'.
+2. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 3. Typo: Found 'Magic Mirror' in file `MMM-bergfex.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.